Jony635/Automated-Builds-with-Appveyor/docs/README.md

 [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).

 Every Game Developer knows the process of building a Release and uploading it to Github Releases, for example, is a tedious task.
-Here I will show you how you can automate this process using [Appveyor](https://www.appveyor.com/).
+Here I will show you how you can automate this process using [Appveyor](https://www.appveyor.com/), and some usefull tools it has.